maplestory-music/maplebgm-db/README.md

 metadata.
 A visual representation of the data can be found at [MapleStory Music](https://maplestory-music.github.io/).

+## Scope

+The scope of this project is limited to [MapleStory](https://wikipedia.org/wiki/MapleStory), originally published in 2003.
+It does not cover other titles within the franchise.

 ## Installation

 Use Yarn to install development dependencies for this project.